checkly/docs.checklyhq.com/site/content/learn/headless/debugging-scripts.md

 For example: we are waiting for an element, e.g. with `page.waitForSelector`, but the script immediately proceeds to the next instruction.
 This can result in an [element not found error](#element-not-found) or similar on the following step in our script.

 - **Not-so-obvious possible cause:** the element we are waiting for is already in the DOM, possibly not visible in our inspection but already matching our `state` requirements.

+**How to avoid confusion:** try querying for the element in the browser console during inspection.
+If the element is found, inspect its attributes (e.g. `visibility`) and ensure they match your expectations.

 ### Target closed